rboyer503/fs-interpreter/FSInterpreter/README.md

       - logs
         - This directory contains backed up log files from training sessions of the main CNN model.
       - This directory contains the official model parameters for the main CNN model (train-vars-best-main) and also houses temporary files and logs during main CNN model training.
+    - pmm-rnn
+      - This directory contains the official model parameters for the LSTM RNN model used for the Phrase Model Manager.
     - This directory contains the .xml classifier file for the closed fist Haar classifier used by the cascade classifier for initial hand location (aHand.xml).
   - sounds
     - This directory contains any sound files (beep.wav).